kimberkay/plant-swap/README.md

 11:15 - 11:30: Back to Figma to rework UX choices

 1:15 - 2:30 Work in GoogleSheets to populate API

 2:30 - 3:30 Start Udemy course on React.

+Feb-20-22

+8:15 - Talked over my project with a friend last night, while talking through what I planned to do with her I finally figured out how to structure my swaps.
+Working now in GoogleSheets to restructure my API.